 As we work to make nutritional improvements to our products, we are committed to reducing sodium, eliminating trans fats, restricting allergens and sensitivities and lowering calories and fats--all while maintaining the delicious taste our customers know and love.

-Taco Bell U.S. has an ongoing commitment to reduce sodium levels, and teams are continuously evaluating ingredient technologies and functionalities with suppliers to help reduce sodium levels in Taco Bell food.
+Taco Bell U.S. has an ongoing commitment to reduce sodium levels and has teams that are continuously evaluating ingredient technologies and functionalities with suppliers to help reduce sodium levels.
+Taco Bell’s efforts to reduce sodium across its menu has been taking place since 2008, and since then has reduced sodium on average by 15% across the menu.

 The brand teams in India continue to look for ways to reduce sodium in KFC and Pizza Hut menu options by working with suppliers and nutrition experts.